CodingItWrong/reactnativetesting.io/docs/e2e/external-services.md

 }
 ```

-How can we fake this out?
+How can we fake out this client?
+We just create another module that exposes the same interface to the rest of the app, but uses hard-coded in-memory data instead.
+Let's see how.

 First let's create a fake, then wire it up.
 Make an `api` folder and create a `fake.js` in it.
 Add the following: